Mugesh-A/yoga-pose-detection-and-correction/README.md

 <h1>Description</h1>
 Welcome to my new deep learning project, "Yoga Pose Detection and Correction."
-As the name indicates, this project can identify the yoga pose you are performing in front of your webcam.<br>
+As the name indicates, this project can identify the yoga pose you are performing using image sensor.<br>

 The project consists of three Python scripts:<br>